ryansutc/webpack_typescript_setup/README.md

 - Webpack is configured to run and watch for changes in the npm package file.
 - The webpack config is set up to transpile the typescript files, but also create sourcemaps for easy debugging
 - The typescript config is set to spit out output javascript files in the same location as the uncompiled typescript files.
+- NEW: [Babel polyfill](https://babeljs.io/docs/en/babel-polyfill/) shims ECMA2015 ```Promise()``` and ["whatwg-fetch"](https://www.npmjs.com/package/whatwg-fetch) shims ```fetch()``` for support for crappy IE11 browsers

 ## Why it doesn't suck:
 - The project includes [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) which causes a notification message to appear in your windows tray if something goes sideways so you don't need to watch the terminal window.
-- The ASP .NET Core app includes the Microsoft.AspNetCore.StaticFiles middleware Nuget package and is set up to server a static index.html file so you can use serverside logic... or not.
+- The ASP .NET Core app includes the Microsoft.AspNetCore.StaticFiles middleware Nuget package and is set up to server a static index.html file so you can use serverside logic and go full stack development... or not.
 - You can run this in Visual Studio or VS Code.
 In Visual Studio the site will be launched using IIS.
 In VS Code you are using the .NET Core launcher(?)

 ## Additional Notes:
-- [todo]:  Add steps to configure production & dev builds
+- [todo]:  Add steps to configure production & dev builds = [todo]: figure out how to use [@babel/preset-env](https://babeljs.io/docs/en/next/babel-preset-env.html) so we can just specify which browsers we want to support and let babel automatically shim anything not natively supported.